mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 launcher_creator.py -j btb -n btb -q shortq7 -t 6:00:00 -e studivanms@gmail.com
 sbatch btb.slurm

-#----------
-# OPTIONAL: If you have mixed symbiont assemblages that are not equally distributed across samples (some samples have Symbiont vs others that have Symbiont2), it will create downstream differential expression due to presence/absence
-# One potential way around this is to run Orthofinder on both symbiont assemblies to identify shared genes (orthologs), use that output to rename a concatenated symbiont assembly by ortholog, filter out all other genes, then map to the ortholog assembly
-# Start with the R script orthofinder.R to generate Orthofinder results and a orthologs_unique.txt table (scp that to KoKo)
-# replace 'Symbiont' and 'Symbiont2' with your respective filenames
-cat Symbiont.fasta Symbiont2.fasta > Symbiont_Symbiont2.fasta

-srun perl ~/bin/rename_fasta_by_orthogroup.pl orthologs_unique.txt Symbiont_Symbiont2.fasta Symbiont_Symbiont2_orthologs.fasta

-# now creating bowtie2 index
-module load bowtie2-2.3.5.1-gcc-8.3.0-63cvhw5
-# replace 'Host' and 'Symbiont' with your respective filenames
-echo 'bowtie2-build Host.fasta,Symbiont_Symbiont2_orthologs.fasta Host_Symbiont_orthologs' > btb
-launcher_creator.py -j btb -n btb -q shortq7 -t 6:00:00 -e studivanms@gmail.com
-sbatch btb.slurm
-#----------

 #------------------------------
 ## Mapping reads to host/symbiont transcriptomes with bowtie2